LayerOneX/l1x-core/l1x-wasm-llvmir/README.md

 # WASM to LLVM IR code translator

+The l1x-wasm-llvmir code translator converts L1X smart contract WASM binaries into LLVM IR code format.
+This translation streamlines the process of porting code from WASM to LLVM IR, and eventually to eBPF code, enabling smooth execution within the L1X VM's eBPF runtime.

 Translates a WASM file to L1X VM llvmir representation.
 Used by `cargo-l1x`

 Copyright © 2024 L1X.
 All rights reserved.
 This is proprietary software owned by L1X.